nuxeo/nuxeo/licenses/README.txt

-These files (LGPL.txt, CDDL.txt, MIT-LICENSE.txt) are the license mentionned in the source headers.
+These files (LGPL.txt, CDDL.txt, MIT-LICENSE.txt) are the license mentioned in the source headers.

 Most of the code in the Nuxeo EP project is copyright Nuxeo SA and